Towards a general-purpose foundation model for fMRI analysis: Introduction

 \section{Introduction}

-Functional Magnetic Resonance Imaging (fMRI) is a non-invasive imaging technique widely used to study brain function and structure~\cite{hearne2016functional}, and is also utilized in clinical practice for pre-surgical mapping, the assessment and monitoring of various neurological disorders~\cite{sorg2007selective,lewandowski2010polyamine}.
+Functional Magnetic Resonance Imaging (fMRI) is a non-invasive imaging technique widely used to study brain function and structure~\cite{hearne2016functional}, and is also investigated in research contexts for potential use in assessment and monitoring of various neurological disorders~\cite{sorg2007selective,lewandowski2010polyamine}.
 Moreover, it provides robust technological support for brain signal decoding and human-computer interaction in brain-computer interface research~\cite{scotti2024reconstructing}.
 Driven by the advances in deep learning, recent works in fMRI analysis have achieved substantial improvements in the accuracy and efficiency of interpreting complex neural patterns from both resting-state fMRI (rsfMRI) and task fMRI (tfMRI) data ~\cite{he2022meta,kim2023large,kim2024learning,ortega2023brainlm,zhang2021identification,zhang2022predicting,zhang2024self,tian2020topographic}.
 Despite its theoretical and methodological progress, the field of fMRI remains fragmented across data formats, preprocessing pipelines, and analytic models, challenges recently summarized by~\cite{biswal2025history}.
 Specifically, analytic reproducibility is fundamental to neuroimaging research, and overlooking it can introduce bias into subsequent analyses~\cite{botviniknezer2023reproducibility}.
 While prior studies related to reproducibility and transferability have focused on identifying reliable biomarkers~\cite{cao2014test}, standardizing pipelines~\cite{waller2022enigma}, and validating test-retest reliability~\cite{noble2021guide}, most of them remain tailored to specific fMRI applications and lack the generalizability to other tasks.
 Thus, there is an opportunity to develop a model that is intrinsically generalizable across diverse experimental settings and conditions, which can then enable both reproducibility and transferability within a unified framework.